 Andrew Jones, PhD (York), is Professor of Economics at the University of York, UK, where he was Head of the Department of Economics and Related Studies between January 2011 and september 2015.
 He was responsible for the running of the MSc in Health Economics at York between 1994 and 2011.
 During that time there were over 500 graduates from more than 70 different countries.
 He has also supervised 23 PhD students.
 He is a joint editor of Health Economics.
-He edited the Elgar Companion to Health Economics which was published in 2006 with 50 concise chapters that review the state-of-the-art in the field.
-A second edition of the Companion was published in 2012.
-He was elected to the executive board of the International Health Economics Association (iHEA) and is co-chair of their Arrow Award committee.
-He is president-elect of the European Health Economics Association (EuHEA) 2014-16, president 2016-18 and is past-president 2018-20.
+He edited the Elgar Companion to Health Economics with 50 concise chapters that review the state-of-the-art in the field.
+He was elected to the executive board of the International Health Economics Association (iHEA) and was chair of their Arrow Award committee.
+He was president-elect of the European Health Economics Association (EuHEA) 2014-16, president 2016-18 and is past-president 2018-20.

 Andrew Jones researches and publishes in the area of microeconometrics and health economics with particular interests in the determinants of health, the economics of addiction and socioeconomic inequalities in health and health care.
 He was author of the chapter 'health econometrics' in the Handbook of Health Economics and of chapters in the Oxford Handbook of Health Economics, Oxford Handbook of Economic Forecasting and the Palgrave Handbook of Econometrics.
 He has a particular interest in developing and disseminating the use of applied econometrics in health economics.
 In 1992 he established the European Workshops on Econometrics and Health Economics, which are co-organised with Owen O'Donnell.
 Andrew is the research director of the Health, Econometrics and Data Group (HEDG).

 See www.york.ac.uk/economics/postgrad/herc/hedg/ for details.

 - Leverhulme Major Research Fellowship, 2017-2020, Using new biosocial data to explore inequality of opportunity in health.